wincent/masochist/content/blog/demons.md

 ## Exposure therapy

 One of the more drastic experiments I undertook was literally refraining from proofreading anything that I wrote, regardless of context.
 This is kind of like the person with severe vertigo who seeks to cure it by standing first on one page of an open telephone book, then another, and another, until finally she is standing on a stack of the things and has completely conquered her phobia.
-It's a from of "exposure therapy", whereby you banish the debilitating effect of a fear by gradually acclimatizing yourself to it to the point of immunity.
+It's a form of "exposure therapy", whereby you banish the debilitating effect of a fear by gradually acclimatizing yourself to it to the point of immunity.

 This proofreading thing wasn't just useful to me because it saved me some very valuable time.
 It also constituted exposure therapy for me because it cut right to one of my deepest fears: saying something stupid in public.
 I'd built up an identity in which I prided myself on my ability to express myself in polished writing.
 The goal here was to forcibly detach myself from that aspect of my identity as a means of defusing the related fear.
 It worked remarkably well.
 After a while I didn't really care about saying silly things any more.
 (As an easter egg, I've included exactly 4.5 silly things in this post.
 Can you find them?)